-OM 370 CROSS-CULTURAL STUDIES 3
+OM 370 CROSS-CULTURAL STUDIES

 Managing diversity is the major theme of this course with emphasis on cultural sensitivity and empowerment of people to reach their full potential.
 Readings and interviews are used to explore the values, customs and perceptions of various racial and ethnic groups and the impact on social and economic life.
+Satisifies the general education requirement for Cultural and Global Awreness/Global Diversity.